-- Monthly payments are more manageable: All income-driven repayment plans for federal student loans can lower your monthly payments if you have low income compared to your student loan balance.
+- Monthly payments are more manageable: All income-driven repayment plans for federal student loans can lower your monthly payments if you have low income compared with your student loan balance.

 - Adjust payments when your income or family size changes: If your hours are cut or you welcome a new baby to the family, you can recertify your IDR plan.
 Monthly payments will be recalculated according to changes in your income and family circumstances.
 They can be as low as $0 if your financial situation warrants it.

 - You can get student loan forgiveness: Depending on when you first borrowed and the IDR plan you choose, you can become eligible for student loan forgiveness after 20 to 25 years of on-time payments.
-Keep in mind, however, that the forgiven balance will likely be taxed as income for the year in which it’s forgiven.
+And through at least 2025, forgiven amounts won’t be subject to federal income tax, thanks to COVID-19-era legislation.

 Cons of income-driven repayment plans

-- You might pay more in interest on an IDR: Smaller payments are great for your budget — but they can cause you to end up spending more over the life of your loan.
+- You might pay more interest with IDR: Smaller payments are great for your budget — but you could end up spending more over the life of your loan.
 That’s because you’ll be accruing and paying interest for an additional 10 to 15 years.

 - Your student loan balance could grow: If your student loan balance is very high, you might have high monthly interest charges.
 But under IDR, your monthly payments might not cover your interest.
 Interest that goes unpaid could be added to your balance and cause it to grow instead of shrink.

 - Lots of paperwork: You’ll have to apply for income-based student loan repayment or IDR plans.
 You’ll also have to recertify your income every 12 months.